solid-layer/framework/src/Clarity/Console/README.md

 # Clarity Console

-use this to build your own console command
+use this to build your own console command for your Phalcon applications.

 ## Console